Greg Wells: Career

 In 2012, Wells and T-Bone Burnett produced and wrote with Kid Cudi a song titled The Ruler And The Killer for The Hunger Games: Songs from District 12 and Beyond, the best selling soundtrack album of 2012.

 The biggest selling worldwide album of 2018 The Greatest Showman: Original Motion Picture Soundtrack was produced and mixed by Wells.

 Wells has designed best selling music software, creating the "El Rey" compressor plugin with Acustica Audio and Studio DMI, and a signature series of plugins with Waves Audio.

 Wells, Ryan Tedder and Nina Woodford co-wrote (with Wells producing and mixing) the 2019 Special Olympics theme song "Right Where I'm Supposed To Be", executive produced by Quincy Jones.
 The song was performed by Ryan Tedder, Avril Lavigne, Luis Fonsi, Hussain Al Jassmi, Assala Nasri and Tamer Hosny live at the opening ceremonies in Abu Dhabi.

 Wells produced the Grammy and Golden Globe nominated song "Beautiful Ghosts" performed by Taylor Swift for the 2019 film Cats, an adaptation of the 1981 musical of the same name.
 The song is co-produced with Cats creator Andrew Lloyd Webber, and written by Taylor Swift and Lloyd Webber.

 Wells received a Grammy nomination for co-producing and mixing all songs for Lin-Manuel Miranda's 2021 movie and soundtrack album In the Heights, directed by Jon M. Chu.
-Wells worked on a second film with Alex Lacamoire and Miranda, the animated hit movie musical Vivo directed by Kirk DeMicco, including working with Missy Elliot, Gloria Estefan, and Buena Vista Social Club bandleader Juan de Marcos Gonzalez.
+Wells worked on a second film with Alex Lacamoire and Miranda, the animated hit movie musical Vivo directed by Kirk DeMicco, including working with Missy Elliott, Gloria Estefan, and Buena Vista Social Club bandleader Juan de Marcos Gonzalez.
 Wells worked on a third film for Lin-Manuel Miranda's directorial debut, mixing the songs in the musical film Tick, Tick...
 Boom!.

 Wells was hired by Wicked composer Stephen Schwartz to be the music producer, multi-instrumentalist, and mix engineer for both the 2024 Wicked and 2025 Wicked: For Good films and soundtrack albums.